 Large Cooling Towers Serving a Data Center and Commercial Building

 How Cooling Towers Work

 How Cooling Towers Work – Cooling towers use evaporation cooling to cool condenser water from a chiller.
 Water is pumped to the top of the cooling tower where the water flows down some flow plates to the cooling tower basin.
 As the water is flowing down the flow plates air is pulled through the plates and over the water where it releases heat through evaporation.
 After the water has released the heat it is then pumped back through piping to a chiller barrel where it absorbs more heat and then returns to the cooling tower.
 Because of evaporation the cooling tower system is equipped with a float that controls the level of water in the basin to prevent the water from evaporating away and giving the system a shot of fresh water called make-up water.
 When the float drops below a predetermined level a valve is opened introducing make-up water into the cooling tower system.
+Some cooling towers utilize a solid state type of water leveling system and these water leveling devices need to be calibrated to maintain precise levels in the tower.
 The make-up water is generally supplied from the city water supply or even a well.

 Heat Exchanger & Domestic Hot Water Storage Tank – In the front is a commercial heat exchanger.
 Behind the commercial heat exchanger is a domestic hot water storage tank.

 The supply water from the city is directed through the heat exchanger where it is heated to a set point temperature.
 This is usually 120 to 130 degrees Fahrenheit.
 180-degree water from the boilers run through tubes inside the heat exchanger while the cold water runs through the inside of the heat exchanger in separate channels outside the tubes where the hot boiler water is.
 The water is heated and then delivered to the community where it used for showers and washing dishes and other hot water uses. (more…)